Wandalen/wMathModels/doc/eng/tutorial/Introduction.md

 /* log : Sphere contains point : true */
 ```

-In 2D case sphere is a circle.
-The same as in 3D case describes a center and a radius, which requires 3 scalars.
+In the 2D case, a sphere is a circle.
+The same as in the 3D case describes a center and a radius, which requires 3 scalars.

 ```js
 var sphere3d = [ 2, 2, 2, 5 ];